ggreer/geoff.greer.fm/_posts/2013-02-28-the-cost-of-features.md

 * **Removing things isn't fun.** If your code is clean, it's trivial and boring.
 If your code is ugly, it's a giant pain.
 Either way, building something new is more enjoyable.
 * **It doesn't impress colleagues.** "I removed some old code" is rarely said with pride in a stand-up.
 People don't brag about removing features or old code.

 In short, removing code a tough bullet to bite.

-How then do we stop software projects from collapsing under the weight of their own code?
+But then how do we stop software projects from collapsing under the weight of their own code?
+The best answer I can come up with is: You can't.
+The battle is lost as soon as you type `git init`.
+Why?

 Again, we can look to cars.
-As a model increases in weight, capabilities, and price, manufacturers often introduce a new low-end model.
+Car companies have massive budgets for designing cars, but they don't reduce weight.
+They have a different strategy.
+As a model increases in weight, capabilities, and price, manufacturers often introduce a new, smaller model.
 The Honda Civic used to be Honda's smallest car in the US market.
 A decade ago, they introduced the Fit.
+Volkswagen's Polo filled the role of the old Golf.

 A similar process happens to software.
 As a piece of software becomes more complicated and bloated, newer projects come along to fill the old niche.
+Firefox replaced Netscape and Internet Explorer.
+On Debian and Ubuntu, [dash](http://en.wikipedia.org/wiki/Debian_Almquist_shell) replaced [bash](http://en.wikipedia.org/wiki/Bash_%28Unix_shell%29).

+I said before that engineering involves trade-offs: more code for features, performance, and scalability.
 So what about making the same trade-offs in the opposite direction?
 Going back to cars: What do you get if you remove features to save weight?
 Even with modern emissions and safety requirements, it's possible to build a car with the weight of a compact car from 30 years ago.
 The result is the [Lotus Elise](http://en.wikipedia.org/wiki/Lotus_Elise).
 It's not a car for everyone, but it's spectacular in its niche.

+There are software projects that follow the same pattern: use modern languages, libraries, and techniques to build a small piece of software that does one thing well.
+This the [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy#McIlroy:_A_Quarter_Century_of_Unix).
+Not all Unix programs have followed it, but the ones that have are .

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">